-Avoid shortages and malfunctions when cabling your car's electronic devices.
-Before you start any DIY electrical wiring project, it’s essential that you have the right ingenuity, as well as the right tools and materials for the job.
+Avoid shortages and malfunctions when wiring your car's consumer electronics.
+Before you start any DIY electrical wiring project, it’s important that you have the right ingenuity, as well as the right tools and materials for the job.

 Car Audio Wiring Diagram Amplifier

 1. Test for Strength